-Land conservation and water optimization
+Land conservation and water leasing

 Conserving well-managed working agricultural lands prevents conVERSION TO ALTERNATIVE USES SUCH AS DEVELOPMENT, THAT POSE GREATER THREATS TO WATER QUALITY AND AND QUANTITY.

-Over the last 175 years, human water consumption has dramatically reduced the water level in the Great Salt Lake.
-At this point, the lake’s ecosystem is facing collapse .If the lake dries up, the ramifications will be felt across the hemisphere.
-But there are many solutions.
-Multiple conservation efforts combined with administrative actions and policies, can restore the lake to healthy levels.
+Over the last 175 years, human water consumption has dramatically reduced water levels in Great Salt Lake.
+Today, the lake's ecosystem is approaching a tipping point.
+If the lake continues to decline, the consequences will be felt across the region and beyond.
+Fortunately, there are solutions.
+A combination of conservation, policy changes, and innovative water management strategies can help restore the lake to healthier levels.

 The working lands of the Wasatch Back also sequester carbon and provide habitat to a wide variety of wildlife.
 When kept in a natural state, these landscapes filter water and provide space for rivers to flood.
 Development along rivers is detrimental to water quality.
 Roads, pipes, and the infrastructure of development fragment habitats as well as the hydrological geology that supplies clean water.